jacobdoogue/awsdeepracer/README.md

 However as the results are averaged, they are deceptive:
 * You can have many episode that have high track completion e.g. > 90%, but it only takes a few low track completion episode to skew the average.

-## Default Reward Plot - Indicate Low Average Track Completion
+## Default Reward Plot
+### Can be misleading, as it indicates low average track completion
 ![plot1](/default_reward_graph.PNG)

-## Change Reward Plot - Show % Completion for all Episodes - Actually Many Episode have high completion rates
+## Change Reward Plot
+### Show % Completion for all Episodes - Actually Many Episode have high completion rates
 ![plot2](/modified_reward_graph.PNG)

 ## Results of Waypoint based Reward Functions

+So let's look at the results from these reward functions...

 ### One Waypoint
 ![one](/one_waypoint.PNG)